SpoonLabs/astor/README.md

       -bintestfolder "test class folder"

+If you use command line, the -cp argument of java must include the absolute path of Astor jar.
+Otherwise, it could be the case that an exception is thrown by the fault localization tool (Gzoltar) used by Astor.

 **Output**:

 The Astor's output is located in folder "./outputMutation".
 You can change it through command line argument '-out'.
 Inside the folder "/src/" Astor stores the source code of the solutions that it found.